What is accounts payable outsourcing?

 Working with an AP outsourcing partner can increase the likelihood that your payments are sent on time (or ahead of time), contributing to positive working relationships with your vendors.

-After all, improving vendor relationships is just a game of making sure they get paid on time.
+After all, improving vendor relationships is just a game of making sure they get paid on time, which is something that vendor management software can help with.

 6. Manage cash flow more effectively